Announce something here

 Moran along with Albert Bierstadt, Thomas Hill, and William Keith, are sometimes referred to as belonging to the Rocky Mountain School of landscape painters because of all of the Western landscapes made by this group.

 Thomas Moran began his artistic career as a teenage apprentice to the Philadelphia wood-engraving firm Scattergood & Telfer.
-Moran found the engraving process "tedious" and spent his free time working on his own watercolors.
+Moran found the engraving process "tedious" and spent his free time working on his watercolors.
 By the mid-1850s he was drawing the firm's illustrations for publication rather than carving them.
 At that time, he encountered illustrated books that included examples of the work of British artist J. M. W. Turner, who was to be a lasting influence on Moran's work.
 He also began studying with local painter James Hamilton.
 Moran traveled to England in 1862, to see Turner's work.
-From that point on, he emulated Turner's use of color, his choice of landscapes, and was inspired by his explorations in watercolor, a medium for which Turner was particularly well-known.
-During the 1870s and 1880s, Moran's designs for wood-engraved illustrations appeared in major magazines and gift oriented publications.
-Although he mastered multiple printing media including wood-engraving, etching, and lithography, which he learned from his brothers, he received renown for his paintings in oil and in watercolor.
-The height of his career coincided with the popularity of chromolithography, which Moran used to make color prints of his works, so that they could be widely distributed.
+From that point on, he emulated Turner's use of color, and his choice of landscapes, and was inspired by his explorations in watercolor, a medium for which Turner was particularly well-known.
+During the 1870s and 1880s, Moran's designs for wood-engraved illustrations appeared in major magazines and gift-oriented publications.
+Although he mastered multiple printing media including wood engraving, etching, and lithography, which he learned from his brothers, he received renown for his paintings in oil and watercolor.
+The height of his career coincided with the popularity of chromolithography, which Moran used to make color prints of his works so that they could be widely distributed.
 He was also one of the leaders of the etching revival in the United States and Great Britain.

-Moran was married to Scottish born Mary Nimmo Moran (1842–1899), an etcher and landscape painter.
+Moran was married to Scottish-born Mary Nimmo Moran (1842–1899), an etcher and landscape painter.
 The couple had two daughters and a son.
 His brothers Edward (1829–1901), John (1831–1902) and Peter (1841–1914), as well as his nephews Edward Percy Moran (1862–1935) and Jean Leon Gerome Ferris (1863–1930) were also active as artists.
 He died in Santa Barbara, California on August 26, 1926.

-Thomas Moran, Manner of
+Thomas Moran, Attributed

 (1837-1926)